-You can also look at Max Wideman’s Glossary for the definition of Project Dependencies.
+You can also look at Max Wideman’s Glossary for other definitions.

-I have used Finish to Start relationship in the above example on Project Dependency.
-The Dependencies are to applicable on other Project Relationships also – Finish to Finish, Start to Start and Start to Finish.
+I have used Finish to Start relationship in the above example without any lead or lag.
+But dependencies can be expressed for other project relationships as well – Finish to Finish, Start to Start and Start to Finish.

-Situation – PM requires an Approval on Design Artifacts from the Customer during the course of the project.
+Situation – PM requires an Approval of Design Artifacts from the Customer during the course of the project.
 Project cannot move ahead without this Approval.

 PM may “Assume” that the Approval may come within 2 weeks.
 But until the Approval comes, Project Team is “Constrained” to wait.
-The team will have to wait even if Design Approval is delayed.
+The team cannot do anything but wait if the Design Approval is delayed.

 Project Dependency – The Activities of Project Team will start only after Customer’s Activity (Design Approval) is complete.
 The next Activity of Project Team is “Dependent” on Customer’s Activity (Design Approval).

-- Identification/Determination of Project Dependencies is important part of Project Scheduling.
+- Identification/Determination of Project Dependencies is important part of scheduling.

-- Discovery of new Project Activities or Dependencies can lead to modification of Project Schedule.
+- Discovery of new project activities or dependencies can lead to modification of the project schedule.

 Over To You

 How do you use the term ‘Project Dependency’ in your projects?
+Do you use Assumptions, Constraints and Dependencies interchangeably?
 Please leave a comment below.